andrewjherbert/Elliott-900-software-archive/README.md

 version look at the corresponding 900 or 920 file as appropriate.

 Note the process of scanning tapes and producing the corresponding images is automated and sometimes makes mistakes.
-In all cases of doubt go back to the original images  XXXX.1, XXXX.2 etc. look
+In all cases of doubt go back to the original images  XXXX.1, XXXX.2 etc.